Skip to main content

 How this helps

-Offers insights into how often users engage with the product, helping identify patterns and opportunities for engagement.
+Frequency provides insights into how often users engage with your product, helping identify behavior patterns and engagement opportunities.

-On each user and account detail page, you will find an over-time chart for Frequency.
+On each user and account detail page, you'll find an over-time Frequency chart that:

 Did this answer your question?